Yudhishthirsh/instagramDataScraper/README.md

 # instagramDataScraper
+This is the Instagram Scraping Framework which can be able to scrape publicly available data that is available on particular instagram hashtags pages.
+--

+Using this script following data can be scraped from the hashtag pages:

+  --Username

+  --Full Name

+  --Followers

+  --Following

+  --Biography

+  --Private(Is account is private or not)

+  --Verified User or not

+  --Number of Posts an user posted

+  --Liked

+  --Comment

+  This script supports linux, windows OS.

+The script description is mentioned below
+--

 1)Open the project and go to the InstagramHashtagDataScraper in your windows terminal or on linux operating system.

 2)Install all the required python packages using below command: